rfshelley/Documentation/cloud-and-lan-connected-device-types-developers-guide/building-cloud-connected-device-types/division-of-labor.rst

 How it all works
 ----------------

-The following depiction gives a general overview of how a cloud connected device works.
+The following depiction gives a general overview of how a Cloud-connected device works.
 Take note of the Service Manager and Device Handler.
 We will dive into how to build these next.

 .. image:: ../../img/architecture/cloud_overview.png